acolistro/Badger1/README.md

 ## 💾 Installation

-As the app is in alpha stage, it's currently distributed to test users directly.
-A public release will be available in the future.
+As the app is still in early development, it's not yet available for general installation.
+A test version will be distributed to selected users during the alpha stage.

 ## 🤝 Contributing